ACM Grace Murray Hopper Award

 Nominations will be evaluated for the significance, depth, and originality of the technical contribution or – in the case of a service contribution – the scope of the effort involved and its impact on the computing community and/or society as a whole.
 When the contribution results from a joint effort, the candidate’s role should be clearly identified.

 Nominations for the Grace Murray Hopper Award should be submitted using the online nomination form.
-Submitted materials should explain the contribution in terms understandable to a non-specialist.
+Guidelines for nominators and endorsers can be found here.
 Each nomination involves several components:

 - Name, address, phone number, and email address of nominator (person making the nomination).
 The most appropriate person to submit a nomination would be a recognized member of the community who is not from the same organization as the candidate and who can address the candidate’s impact on the broader community.